galbenshushan/weatherApp/README.md

 # Run Application
-    Run npm i to install all dependencies.
+    Run npm install to install all dependencies.

     Run npm start to start.